-The worst idea is to contact this fraudsters.
+The worst idea is to contact this fraudster.
 Ransomware distributors will try any method to force you to pay them.
 And, finally, showing your e-mail address to crooks can lead to unpredictable actions.

 Ransomware distributors can force you to pay in different ways.
-They may show you kindness, offering to decrypt several files “to proof that we really have a decryption tool”.
-Then, if you didn’t pay, they start menace you with the phrases like “.eking ransomware is undecryptable” “your files will be lost forever” and so on.
+They may show you kindness, offering to decrypt several files “to prove that we really have a decryption tool”.
+Then, if you didn’t pay, they start menace you with phrases like “.eking ransomware is undecryptable,” “your files will be lost forever,” and so on.

-But that’s no matter if you paid or not, because ransomware distributors will add your e-mail address to their database, which will be sold later to advertisering agent or other crooks.
-So, your e-mail will be flooded of different spam.
+But that’s no matter if you paid or not because ransomware distributors will add your e-mail address to their database, which will be sold later to advertising agents or other crooks.
+So, your e-mail will be flooded with different spam.

-There are several reports about the different malware, which is distributed with the decryptor which is offered to use by ransomware distributors.
-That may be as an additional reminder about the meanness of this crooks.
+There are several reports about the different malware distributed with the decryptor, which is offered to use by ransomware distributors.
+That may be an additional reminder about the meanness of these crooks.